Glen Cove, New York: 17th Century

-19th century
+19th Century

-In the 1830s, steamboats started regular service on Long Island Sound between New York City and Musketa Cove, arriving at a point still called The Landing.
-As Musketa was negatively associated with mosquito, in 1834 residents changed the name to Glen Cove; this was said to be taken from the misheard suggestion of Glencoe, meaning Glencoe, Scotland.
+In the 1830s, steamboats started regular service on Long Island Sound, between New York City and Musketa Cove, arriving at a point still called The Landing.
+As the Lenape word Musketa was incorrectly associated with the English word mosquito, in 1834, residents changed the name officially to Glen Cove; this was said to be taken from a misheard suggestion of Glencoe (referring to Glencoe, Scotland or Glencoe, Nova Scotia).

-Glen Cove added population as workers arrived for jobs at the Duryea Corn Starch factory, which operated until 1900.
-The name Duryea was suggested as a name to replace Mosquito Cove but rejected.
+Glen Cove added to its population as workers arrived for jobs at the Duryea Corn Starch factory, which operated until 1900.
+The name Duryea was suggested as a name to replace Mosquito Cove; however, it was later rejected.

 By 1850, Glen Cove had become a popular summer resort for New York City residents.
-The Long Island Rail Road was extended to Glen Cove in 1867, providing quicker, more frequent service to New York City.
-The availability of the train and the town's location on Long Island Sound made it attractive to year-round residents, and the population increased.
+The Long Island Rail Road was extended to Glen Cove in 1867, providing quicker, more frequent services to New York City.
+The availability of the train, and the town's location on Long Island Sound, made it attractive to year-round residents, thus the population increased.

-The vistas afforded of Long Island Sound from the town's rolling hills attracted late 19th-century wealthy industrial barons, including Charles Pratt and his sons, Charles Anderson Dana as well as J.P.
-Morgan, and F.W.
+The vistas afforded from Long Island Sound of the town's rolling hills attracted late 19th-century wealthy industrial barons, including Charles Pratt and his sons, Charles Anderson Dana as well as F.W.
 Woolworth.
-They built large private estates along the island's North Shore.
+They built large, private estates along the island's North Shore.
 This expanse of settled wealth was part of what became known in the 1920s as the Gold Coast of Nassau County.
-Part of the Morgan property was donated to the city, and it now is operated as Morgan Park and Beach.
+Part of the Morgan property was donated to the city, and it is now operated as Morgan Park and Beach.